matthew-brett/oktools/README.md

 See the [rmdex README](https://github.com/matthew-brett/rmdex) for documentation of the markup for the exercises.

-You needs configuration file in YaML format.
+The tools need a configuration file in YaML format.
 Here is an example:

 ```yaml
 # Configuration for cfd2021 exercise builds